CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/system-parts.md

     -   [Content - Social Panel \[Pro\]](#plg-panel)
     -   [Content - Social Share \[Pro\]](#plg-share)
     -   [Content - Open Graph \[Pro\]](#plg-og)
-    -   [Content - Meta Fields \[Pro\]\[J3.+\]](#plg-meta)
+    -   [Content - Meta Fields \[Pro & J3.+\]](#plg-meta)
     -   [System - Zoo Elements \[Pro\]](#plg-zoo)
     -   [System - Facebook JS](#plg-fbjs)
     -   [System - Gears](#plg-gears)

 ## <a name="overview"></a>Overview

 CoalaWeb Social Links is a complete social media package to help your site visitors share content, follow you through a variety of social networks and vote for particular content with social buttons.
+There are two options avaliable a Core(Free)version and Pro(Paid Subscription)version with extend functionality.

 <div class="uk-alert">When you install CoalaWeb Social Links all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>